 \section{Code description}

-\gwu\ is a code to make simulated GWTCs by assigning GW events to galaxies.
-The galaxies are taken from a galaxy catalog (or without the usage of a galaxy catalog, simply creating a redshift distribution of galaxies assuming they are distributed uniformly in comoving volume, i.e without any spatial clustering) for different astrophysical models of the binary compact objects and different cosmological models.
-The basic structure of the code and a flow chart showing the working principle of the code are presented in Fig.~\ref{fig:code} respectively.
+\gwu\ is a code to make simulated GW transient catalogs (GWTCs) by assigning GW events to galaxies.
+The galaxies are taken from a galaxy catalog (or without the usage of a galaxy catalog, simply creating a redshift distribution of galaxies assuming they are distributed uniformly in comoving volume, namely, without any spatial clustering) for different astrophysical models of the binary compact objects and different cosmological models.
+The basic structure of the code and a flow chart showing the working principle of the code are presented in Fig.~\ref{fig:code}.
 We describe the structure of the code below.

 The code is composed of five different modules, (i) astrophysical and cosmological module, (ii) galaxy catalog module, (iii) detector noise module, (iv) injection module, and (v) parameter estimation module.
 Under the astrophysical module, we have four sub-modules which include different models of the merger rate, source frame mass population, spin distribution, and cosmological models.
-Each of these modules contains different models which are discussed in Sec.~\ref{models}.
+Each of these modules contains different models which are discussed in Sect.~\ref{models}.
 The galaxy catalog module includes functions to handle simulated galaxy catalogs which can be used to populate the GW sources into galaxies.
 In the next version of this code, scenarios with a real galaxy catalog will also be included.
-The third module is the detector module which includes the noise PSD for different detectors such as Hanford (H), Livingstone (L), Virgo (V) and different LVK observation runs such as O1, O2, O3 and the future run such as O4.
-These three modules are called at different stages in the fourth module called the injection module.
+The third module is the detector one which includes the noise power spectral density (PSD) for different detectors such as Hanford (H), Livingston (L), Virgo (V) and different LVK observation runs such as O1, O2, O3, and O4.
+These three modules are called by the injection module.
 The injection module is used to take into consideration all the aforementioned and simulate a GW strain of all GW sources for different choices of the astrophysical population models, cosmological models, detector noise, duty cycles, and observation time.
-The different GW strains are injected into the detector noise and the code calculates the SNR of all simulated events.
+The different GW strains are injected into the detector noise and the code calculates the (S/N) of all simulated events.